eecs280staff/tutorials/docs/cli.md

 <b>Relative path</b>: a path that starts from the current directory.

-You can choose the type of path depending on the situation, but relative pathing work in most cases and requires less typing.
+You can choose the type of path depending on the situation, but relative pathing works in most cases and requires less typing.

 Below are some common, useful, special paths: